bc-anaisabel/juniperus_paper/bin/2_Assign_trophic_mode.md

 3. Convert back the file, from *.txt* to *.biom* using:
 `biom convert -i taxonomy.txt -o new_taxonomy.biom --to-hdf5 --table-type="OTU table" --process-obs-metadata taxonomy`

-4. If you need more details into how to install the converter consult [Script 3](https://github.com/bc-anaisabel/juniperus_paper/blob/master/bin/3_Convert_txt_to_biom.md) for a full version of instructions.
+4. If you need more details into how to install the converter, consult [Script 3](https://github.com/bc-anaisabel/juniperus_paper/blob/master/bin/3_Convert_txt_to_biom.md) for a full version of instructions.

 5. After this you can work with it in R as follows in [Script 4](https://github.com/bc-anaisabel/juniperus_paper/blob/master/bin/4_Filter_otu_table.R)